Warith AL Maawali

 • To wipe your data (secure delete selective files) go for Bcwipe (Commercial).
 A free alternative of it is Eraser.

-• To wipe your data (secure delete entire harddisk) go for Dban (Free).
+• To wipe your data (secure delete entire hard disk) go for Dban (Free).
 A commercial alternative of it is Blancco wiper.

 • For secure and encrypted internet connection go for Stealth Walker.